Erik ten Hag's predicted Manchester United starting XI to face Newcastle United at Wembley

-Carabao Cup final: Manchester United predicted XI to face Newcastle United - photo gallery
+Erik ten Hag's predicted Manchester United XI to face Newcastle United amid Marcus Rashford worry - gallery

 Manchester United are the side that stands in the way of Newcastle United’s quest for their first major trophy in over half-a-century.